MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/09-functions.md

 ```

 I also recommend using the same case for your parameter names as the default cmdlets.
 Use
-ComputerName, not computername.
-This will make your functions look and feel like the default cmdlets
+`ComputerName`, not `computername`.
+This makes your functions look and feel like the default
-which means that people who are already familiar with PowerShell will feel right at home.
+cmdlets.
+People who are already familiar with PowerShell will feel right at home.

 ## Advanced Functions

 Turning a function in PowerShell into an advanced function is really simple.
 One of the differences
-in a function and an advanced function is that advanced functions have a number of common parameters
+between a function and an advanced function is that advanced functions have a number of common
-that are added to the function automatically.
-These common parameters include parameters such as
+parameters that are added to the function automatically.
+These common parameters include parameters
-Verbose and Debug.
+such as **Verbose** and **Debug**.

-I'll start out with the Test-MrParameter function that was used in the previous section.
+I'll start out with the `Test-MrParameter` function that was used in the previous section.

 ```powershell
 function Test-MrParameter {